 56. Don’t be afraid to branch out.
-Read different kinds of books than you normally do, watch documentaries or thought-provoking movies, and don’t play the same video games over and over again.
+Read different kinds of books then you normally do, watch documentaries or thought-provoking movies, and don’t play the same video games over and over again.
 The mind thrives on variety.

 57. Stay informed.
 Be aware of what’s going on in the world around you.
 Keep up with the news through your chosen medium, whether it’s the TV, radio, newspaper, or various online sources.

 58. Surround yourself with intelligent people.
 They will introduce you to fresh perspectives, pursue interesting topics of discussion, and broaden your vocabulary.
 Don’t spend too much of your time on people who don’t have much substance.

 59. Continue learning new things.
 School is not the only place you should be getting an education.
 Life is a journey of constant discovery and adventure.
 New insights or intriguing facts could be waiting anywhere you look; the key is not to stop seeking them out.